EmuKit/emukit/emukit/examples/README.md

 ### Examples

-Examples can be either notebooks that tell a story about a problem/question using Emukit, *e.g* the analysis of the properties of a simulator, or they contain the implementation of some specific method.
+Examples can be either notebooks that tell a story about a problem/question using Emukit, *e.g* the analysis of the properties of a simulator, or they can contain an implementation of some specific method.
 Examples can live in a .py file, and ideally have tests and come with an illustrative notebook.

 #### Examples location